-allocate financial aid to encourage the innovation programme and the strategic plan for energy technologies.
+allocate financial aid to encourage the deployment of technologies founded on renewable energies, available through European structural and investment funds, the "Horizon 2020" research and innovation programme and the strategic plan for energy technologies.
 Thus the European Commission's policy vision is very much in favour of major deployment of HPs as part of its new energy strategy.
-The challenge is to ensure that this vision is properly relayed to each Member State and that the consumers (owners, tenants, buildeployment of technologies founded on ding managers, public authorities) and renewable energies, available through the industry espouse these solutions European structural and investment and the possibilities of saving energy funds, the "Horizon 2020" research and by using the digital revolution's new tools. 🗖
+The challenge is to ensure that this vision is properly relayed to each Member State and that allocate financial aid to encourage the digital revolution's new tools.